By Dallas and Collin County Criminal Defense Lawyer Jeremy Rosenthal

 Everyone in Collin County is ready for the dust to settle.
 That should start now.

-*Jeremy F. Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For specific legal advice on any matter you should contact an attorney directly.